 The business must not include any repair, maintenance or other costs incurred that are required in order to sell the goods in the purchase price.

 Business overheads must also be excluded from the purchase price of the goods.

 Businesses must be following these steps when purchasing goods they intend to sell under the margin scheme:

 step 1 ― confirm that the goods are eligible to be sold under the scheme ― see the Overview of margin schemes guidance note

 step 2 ― obtain a purchase invoice.
 If the business is purchasing the goods from a seller who does not need to issue an invoice, it must draft an invoice showing the relevant details (see below).
 If the seller shows VAT as a separate amount on the invoice then the margin scheme cannot be used and the normal VAT accounting rules will apply

 step 3 ― enter details of the item purchased into a stock book.
 The purchase price of the goods must exclude any refurbishment / repairs / maintenance work, etc as these costs must not be added to the purchase price.
-If a number of items are purchased from the seller, and these
+If a number of items are purchased from the